 As I was home the other day I was discussing with my brother the many reasons why we were lucky to have made it through childhood.
 It’s funny though, my husband talks about people smoking on his bus on the way to school, but that would have NEVER happened on our bus.
 On the other hand, kids driving themselves to school as soon as they hit their 16th birthday was pretty common. – Mostly because farm kids started driving as soon as they could see over the dash board.
 I still remember the rules: If you see another car, pull over and park.
 If they hit you parked it’s their fault, if you are moving it’s your fault – child, no license, driving by yourself.
 My parents would have me follow to take an extra vehicle to the field, my aunt would have me drop her at the mushroom patch, and my dad would just let us practice.

-Childhood though also included rides such as getting in the front bucket of the tractor and scan0253my dad spinning us around while he made the bucket go up and down.
+Childhood though also included rides such as getting in the front bucket of the tractor and my dad spinning us around while he made the bucket go up and down.
 We would climb grain bins into the air and jump into corn and beans that were drying.
 Learned to swim by being thrown into a pond (at least doggie paddle).
 We started hunting as soon as we were old enough to hold the gun to shoot.
 Mini bikes, horses, and in our case odd animals that my dad collected were all part of childhood.

 I remember cold days snowmobiling on a frozen river racing after my father (my dad would make us get off for the really steep hills and he would ride our snowmobile up), skating on frozen ponds where railroad tracks had been removed, and even playing in old railroad equipment that had been left buried on the earth by the removed tracks through a field my parents bought.